Amazon Shopping Tips

 Power

 The power of a magnifier can be measured in several ways.
-The most common, “times magnification” or “power,” refers to how many times bigger an object appears when viewed through the device versus the naked eye.
-The “X” notation on many magnifiers represents the power provided by a given device.
-So a 3X means three times the magnification.
+The most common, “times magnification” or “power,” refers to how much bigger an object appears when viewed through the device versus the naked eye.
+The “X” notation on many magnifiers represents the power a given device provides.
+So, a 3X means three times the magnification.

 Lens Curvature and Focal Point

-Good examples of this are page magnifiers used to see a whole page of a book or magnifiers used to go over a television screen to allow a person from a distance to see the image better.
+Good examples are page magnifiers used to see a whole book page or magnifiers used to go over a television screen to allow a person to see the image better from a distance.
 Because both of these examples have very large surface areas, their magnification will be very low.
 Often from a 1x to 3x magnification power.
-When somebody first starts having problems reading a page, a magnifier might be the direction they go, thinking, “I will be able to see the whole page and not have to move it around.”
-But often, as their vision changes, the page magnifiers are not strong enough to allow the individual to see the letters clearly.
+When somebody starts having problems reading a page, a magnifier might be the direction they go, thinking, “I will be able to see the whole page and not have to move it around.”
+However, as their vision changes, the page magnifiers are often not strong enough to allow the individual to see the letters clearly.

 Reading Glasses